nazmulidris/giphy-viewer-kotlin/README.md

 # Design

-- **MyApplication.kt** is the custom Application class that acts as a dependency injection component that provides objects to the app.
+- **MyApplication.kt** is the custom Application class that acts as a dependency injection component that provides various objects that are needed in various places throughout the app.

 - **State.kt** contains sealed classes that represent various events and state representations that are used throughout the app.